So I Became an iOS Engineer

 I always had a plan for coming here.
-My main goal was generally, save a hundred thousand dollars, but I wasn’t super

-	clear about how.
-Like I said, I was doing okay, but I was nowhere near having saved even twenty thousand, so despite

-	leaving an expensive building I loved for a cheaper building I’m barely tolerating, I still needed to drastically
+My main goal was generally to save a hundred thousand dollars, but I wasn’t super clear about how.
+Like I said, I was doing okay, but I was nowhere near having saved even twenty thousand, so despite leaving an expensive building I loved for a cheaper building I’m barely tolerating, I still needed to drastically increase my income drastically.

-	increase my income.

 Enter Software Engineering.

 I’ve always loved computers, and though all my life, I’ve dabbled with programming, I never really considered making a career out of it, and I simply didn’t have the skills to do it on any serious level.

 I went to school for business, but as an only child, the one thing I’m truly good at is learning new things and teaching myself, so after reading this article that said many of the original software engineers in Silicon Valley were self taught or didn’t study it in school, I decided to try and become an iOS software engineer.
 Did I realize what I was getting myself in for?
 No. From learning about data modeling in software engineering to software development life cycles to the different coding languages, there is a LOT of content you need to know!
 But do I regret it?
 Not at all.

 Why iOS?
 Because I really liked my iPad.

 It’s not some lofty reason, but I’ve loved the look of iOS apps since the first time I bought my iPad, and I actually bought my iPad solely because one single app: Zenbrush, so I knew immediately, once I made the decision to learn how to build iOS applications, that I wanted to become an iOS Engineer.

 From my old job at an ad agency, I had heard about General Assembly from some people.
 It’s an in-person coding bootcamp in DC, and some of the people at the company attended and even worked there part time, so that the first thing I looked up.